-Spreadsheets are software tools for analyzing and modeling mathematical relationships and producing charts and graphs from numeric data.
+Spreadsheets are software tools for analyzing and modeling mathematical relationships, and producing charts and graphs from numeric data.

 Many research tools and instruments output data in spreadsheet formats.
-And, because they are relatively simple to set up and use, researchers in many disciplines use spreadsheets to store and structure numeric and text data.
+Because they are relatively simple to set up and use, researchers in many disciplines use spreadsheets to store and structure numeric and text data.
 However, several well-publicized situations in which spreadsheet errors led to problems with the reproducibility of published data highlight the importance of following some basic guidelines when using programs like Excel to enter, store, and analyze research data.

 Following good data management practices is crucial to ensuring that your data or analysis can be interpreted and reproduced, both by you and by other parties.
 To that end, we recommend that you: